 - Ankylosing spondylitis.

 - Hepatitis C.

 - Sarcoidosis, amyloidosis, and Whipple's disease.

 - Hemochromatosis.

 - Acute rheumatic fever.

 - Bacterial arthritis.

 - Gonococcal arthritis.

-Treatment (General Principles) 1
+Treatment (General Principles)

-- There is no cure for RA, but treatments can improve symptoms and slow its progress. - Treatment of patients with RA should aim for the best care and must be based on a shared decision between the patient and the rheumatologist. - Rheumatologists are the specialists who should primarily care for patients with RA.
+- There is no cure for RA, but treatments can improve symptoms and slow its progress. - Treatment of patients with RA should aim for the best care and must be based on a shared decision between the patient and the rheumatologist. - Rheumatologists are the specialists who should primarily care for patients with RA. - RA incurs high individual, societal, and medical costs, all of which should be considered in its management by the treating rheumatologist. - Disease-modifying treatment has the best results when it is started early and aggressively.